-According to the Society for Human Resource Management (SHRM), 54 percent of employers offered "undergraduate educational assistance" in 2014.
+According to the Society for Human Resource Management (SHRM), 51 percent of employers offered "undergraduate educational assistance" in 2018.
 But not every company offering college benefits is legitimate.

 In some cases, like Red Lobster, employers are simply herding potential students into private tuition loans financed by big banks.

 That's why we sifted through to find the best companies that will pay for your college...

-The coffee company made big news in 2014 when they announced that any of their employees could take two years of online courses at Arizona State University, but they recently made news again when they expanded that coverage to include all four years of tuition at ASU.
+The coffee company made big news in 2014 when they announced that any of their employees could take two years of online courses at Arizona State University, but they made news again the year after when they expanded that coverage to include all four years of tuition at ASU.

 2. Fiat Chrysler

-Apple pays up to $5,000 a year of any employees' tuition.
+Apple pays up to $5,250 a year of any employees' tuition.

-In 2010, the company said it provided $24 million to approximately 14,000 students.
+In 2018, the company said it provided $620 million to approximately 12,000 students.

 They cover individual courses and occupational or technical programs up to $3,400, or reimburse up to $12,800 for any of the 15 undergraduate degree programs that qualify.
 Plus, "other majors may be approved if related to an associates' current position or established career path."

 The international energy corporation will reimburse up to 75 percent of your college education.
 However, your degree program must relate to your job at Chevron.